rswinkle/rswinkle.github.io/projects/mips_book.md

 ## Contact Me/Tutoring

-If you're interested in contacting me regarding MIPS tutoring or any other business request related to the book, you can reach me at mips@robertwinkler.com.
+If you're interested in contacting me regarding MIPS tutoring or any other business request related to the book, you can reach me at mips at robertwinkler dot com.

 ## License